Step-by-Step guide#

 Apache Cassandra#

-Apache Cassandra is a scalable and high available database.
-TheHive supports the latest stable version 4.0.x of Cassandra.
+Apache Cassandra is a highly scalable and robust database system.
+TheHive is fully compatible with Apache Cassandra's latest stable release version 4.0.x.

 Upgrading from Cassandra 3.x